A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Implementation and evaluation of the proposed method

 \subsubsection{Methods compared}

-We compared the performance of the LC-QSPECT method with two other methods, as described below:
+We compared the performance of the LC-QSPECT method with two widely used RBQ methods.

 a.
-OSEM-based method: In this method, the activity maps were first reconstructed using an OSEM-based approach.
-This approach, implemented using Customizable and Advanced Software for Tomographic Reconstruction (CASToR)~\cite{RN49}, compensated for attenuation, scatter, collimator-detector response, and stray-radiation-related noise.
+OSEM-based method: Here, the activity maps were first reconstructed using an OSEM-based approach.
+This approach, implemented using the Customizable and Advanced Software for Tomographic Reconstruction (CASToR)~\cite{RN49} software, compensated for attenuation, scatter, collimator-detector response, and stray-radiation-related noise.
 Scatter was compensated using the triple-energy-window (TEW) method~\cite{RN47}.
-To minimize noise amplification caused by using the TEW method, a pre-reconstruction Butterworth filter was applied to the projections of the photopeak and scatter windows~\cite{king1997investigation}.
-The cut-off frequency and the order of this filter were optimized on the task of reliably estimating the regional uptake and found to be 0.20~cycle/pixel and 8, respectively.
-The images were reconstructed with 8 iterations and 8 subsets per iteration.
-The reconstructed-image dimensions were 128 $\times$ 128 $\times$ 16, with a voxel side-length of 4.418~mm.
+To minimize noise amplification that could be caused by using the TEW method, we applied pre-reconstruction Butterworth filters to the photopeak and scatter-window projections~\cite{king1997investigation}.
+These filters were optimized by minimizing the normalized root mean square error (NRMSE) between the true and estimated regional uptake values.
+The cut-off frequencies of the filters applied to photopeak and scatter-window projections were optimized by a two-dimensional grid search and the optimized frequencies were found to be 0.15~cycle/pixel and 0.05~cycle/pixel, respectively.
+The optimized orders were found to be 8 for both filters.
+We also compensated the stray-radiation-related noise with an additive term in the iteration equation of the OSEM-based method similar to that of the proposed method as described in Sec.~\ref{sec:implementation}.
+The reconstructed-image dimensions were 128 $\times$ 128 $\times$ 91, with a voxel side-length of 4.418~mm.
+We also optimized the number of iterations and subsets based on the NRMSE between the true and estimated regional uptake.
+The optimized number of iterations and subsets were found to be 20 and 6, respectively, which was consistent with that reported in~\cite{RN61}.
 From the reconstructed image, the uptake in different VOIs were calculated.

 b.
 GTM-based method: PVEs are known to degrade quantification accuracy in SPECT~\cite{RN44}.
-In the LC-QSPECT method, we assume that the activity within each VOI is constant.
-Under this assumption, PVEs can be compensated post-reconstruction.
+The LC-QSPECT method implicitly assumes constant uptake within each VOI.
+Under this assumption, PVEs can also be compensated post-reconstruction.
 A widely used approach for this purpose is the geometric transfer matrix (GTM)-based method~\cite{rousset1998correction}.
 Thus, we also compared our approach to this method.
-Implementing this method requires computing the elements of the GTM, which were obtained from the projections of the VOIs.
-These projections were obtained using the process described in Sec.~\ref{sec:implementation}.
-The rest of the implementation was as described in~\cite{rousset1998correction}.
+The elements of the GTM were obtained from the projections and reconstructions of the VOIs.
+These projections were obtained using the process described in Sec.~\ref{sec:implementation} and the reconstruction was done using the OSEM-based method as described above.
+The rest of the implementation of this method was as described in~\cite{rousset1998correction}.